cloudflare/trie-hard/README.md

 ## Performance

-There are several other trie implementations for rust that are more full featured, so it you are looking for a more robust tool, you will probably want to check out [`radix_trie`](https://crates.io/crates/radix_trie) which seems to have the best features and performance.
+There are several other trie implementations for rust that are more full-featured, so if you are looking for a more robust tool, you will probably want to check out [`radix_trie`](https://crates.io/crates/radix_trie) which seems to have the best features and performance.
 On the other hand, if you want raw speed and have the same narrow use case, you came to the right place!

 Here is a chart showing the time taken to read 10k entries from a map that consists of 119 entries containing only lower-case characters, numbers, and `-`.
 As you can see, when miss rate gets above 50% the performance of trie-hard surpasses `std::HashMap` and improves as miss rates get higher.